TileLoom: Automatic Dataflow Planning for Tile-Based Languages on Spatial Dataflow Accelerators: Introduction

-On conventional, memory-centric architectures such as GPUs, the grid level is managed by hardware~\cite{cuda,kirk,nasa_gpu}: a hardware scheduler dynamically assigns blocks to Streaming Multiprocessors (SMs), and a shared cache hierarchy implicitly captures most data reuse across blocks instead of relying on explicit inter-block communication~\cite{nasa_gpu,jia_volta}.
-This leaves little room for compilers to control grid-level placement, execution order, or communication patterns.
+On conventional, memory-centric architectures such as GPUs, the grid level is managed by hardware~\cite{cuda,kirk,nasa_gpu}: a hardware scheduler dynamically assigns blocks to Streaming Multiprocessors (SMs), and a shared cache hierarchy implicitly captures most data reuse across blocks~\cite{nasa_gpu,jia_volta}.
+This leaves little room for compilers to control grid-level placement, execution order, or communication.
 By contrast, the block–thread level is software-defined: the compiler or programmer decides how work within a block is mapped onto threads, warps, and intra-SM resources.
-CUDA exposes fine-grain control at this level—thread organization, shared-memory layout, explicit synchronization—but exploiting it well requires careful tuning and detailed knowledge of GPU microarchitecture.
-To make this block-level (tile-wise) programming more accessible, languages such as Triton~\cite{triton}, TileLang~\cite{tilelang}, CuTile~\cite{cutile}, Tilus~\cite{tilus}, and Taichi~\cite{taichi} let users express kernels in terms of high-level tile operators that define the work of a single block, while their compilers lower these operators onto intra-core or intra-SM resources and handle the associated microarchitectural pitfalls.
+CUDA exposes fine-grain control over thread organization, shared-memory layout, and synchronization, but exploiting it well requires careful tuning and detailed knowledge of GPU microarchitecture.
+To make this block-level programming more accessible, languages such as Triton~\cite{triton}, TileLang~\cite{tilelang}, CuTile~\cite{cutile}, Tilus~\cite{tilus}, and Taichi~\cite{taichi} let users express kernels in terms of high-level tile operators that define the work of a single block, while their compilers lower these operators onto intra-core or intra-SM resources.